yukisuet/LCR/04_this_cohort/Stat_Inference_II.md

 ---
 #### What is the F-distribution?
-- The F-distribution is commonly used in statistics to compare how much better a full model fits the data compared to a simpler model.
+- The F-distribution is commonly used to compare how much better a full model fits the data compared to a simpler model.
 - The F-distribution is **right-skewed**, meaning it has a long tail on the right side, and the value of F is always positive.

 ![bg right:40% w:500](./images/f_distribution.png)